kosekmi/2023-ifip-nw-smaq/README.md

 ## Tools

-The following tools were developed for our paper:
+The following tools were developed or extended for our paper:

 1. quic-go: Extended with support for SMAQ
 * https://github.com/birneee/quic-go/releases/tag/v0.33.0-smaq